juju/docs/src/en/controllers-gui.md

 ## Building

-Another use for the GUI is building and managing an model in an intuitive and graphical interface.
+Another use for the GUI is building and managing a model in an intuitive and graphical interface.
 The GUI gives you access to all of the charms in the Charm Store, allowing you to deploy hundreds of different applications to your environment, or even to a sandbox environment, which you can then export to use